Whole Body-Mind Assessments at Hale Health Medicine

 - Loneliness, grief, anger, isolation

 Experienced Functional Medicine doctors CAN make inroads with these challenging patients by investigating the ways in which their gut, metabolism, immune system or circulation is not functioning optimally.
-Basic first principles (diet/lifestyle/exposure&stress reduction) can be used to reduce the triggers and perpetuators of symptoms to help patients recover.
+Basic first principles (diet, lifestyle, exposure and stress reduction) can be used to reduce the triggers and perpetuators of symptoms to help patients recover.
 Further and repeated ongoing investigations may be warranted especially as new scientific findings come to hand.
-Dr Hale and Team are well versed in the difficulties that many patient with chronic illness have had, and look forward to getting an increasing number of them back to 100% health.
+Dr Hale and team are well versed in the difficulties that many patients with chronic illness have had and look forward to getting an increasing number of them back to 100% health.